Oxid15/xai-benchmark/README.md

 ## Description

-XAIB is an open benchmark that provides a way to compare different XAI methods using broad set of metrics that aimed to measure different aspects of interpretability
+XAIB is an open benchmark that provides a way to compare different XAI methods using broad set of metrics that measure different aspects of interpretability

 ## Installation